Scientific NameDermasterias imbricata

 Habitat Littoral zone of the coast to a depth of 100 m (328 ft)

 Diet Algae, sea urchins, sponges, sea cucumbers, asteroids, bryozoans, hydroids and sea pens

-Size and Age Can grow to be 25 cm in diameter
+Size and Age Up to 25 cm (10 in) in diameter

 Leather stars are a pacific invertebrate dwelling in waters that are typically cold.
-They are so named for the leathery like texture of their body.
-These animals have a reticulated body pattern that they use to camouflage.
+They are named after the leathery-like texture of their body.
+These sea stars have a reticulated body pattern that they use to camouflage.
 Despite being a predator of other ocean invertebrates, leather stars make up about 50% of the diet of morning sun stars, a 10-12 armed sea star with a voracious appetite.
-Though leather sea stars can make a getaway of about 15 cm/minute, this is not fast enough and they are often overtaken by the morning sun star.
-They are also preyed upon by sea gulls and otters, but if not completely consumed they are able to regenerate their bodies.
+Though leather sea stars can make a getaway of about 15 cm per minute, this is not fast enough and they are often overtaken by the morning sun star.
+They are also preyed upon by sea gulls and otters.
+If they are not completely consumed by a predator, they can regenerate their bodies.